taehoryu/arepo-tutorial/docs/_sources/Session3.rst.txt

 Overview
 ================================================================
 In this session, we will prepare for the practice sessions.
 The codes that you will need are ``AREPO`` and ``Arepo-snap-util``.
 ``Arepo-snap-util`` are an analysis package designed and developed for ``AREPO`` simulations, which you will need to read output data and make plots from the data.
+The some of the steps enumerated here are different depending on which machines you are on.
+I will indicate something only specific for the MPA cluster with :red:MPA.

 Download
 =========